Why You Need a Homeschool Binder (And How to Set One Up in 5 Easy Steps) by PlanIt Homeschool

 For example, if you do your lesson plans on Sunday evenings, you could make it a habit to file completed plans into your binder that night.

-You’ll want to keep an eye on when the binder is getting full.
+Don’t forget to keep an eye on when the binder is getting full.

 Have a plan for what you’d like to do with materials that you need to keep, but that you don’t need in your binder right now.